-How to make this recipe
+How to make peanut noodles

 You can use any type and shape for these peanut butter noodles, I used brown rice fettuccine to give it a Pad Thai feel.
 Anything goes!

+Saute garlic.
 To start making the sauce, you’ll want to finely mince the garlic and add to a saute pan with 1 tbsp of oil.
 Any oil will work here, I used olive.
 Coconut, avocado, etc. all work well too.

 Saute the garlic over low heat for 2-3 minutes or until golden brown and very fragrant.

+Add all sauce ingredients.
 Add in all remaining sauce ingredients and whisk together until smooth.

 I don’t recommend adding all of the sauce at once because it may be too much, so start with 1/2 and add more depending on your preference.

 The peanut sauce can get too salty very easily if you’re not careful!
 I recommend using unsalted peanut butter and low sodium soy sauce so the salt isn’t overpowering.

 The sauce tends to dry up as it sits, so if you want to get it saucey again, add the noodles to a pan with a splash of water, broth, or soy sauce and heat until warm.

 You may also like..

-Lastly, if you want more recipes straight to your inbox, be sure to subscribe to my email list.
+If you want more recipes straight to your inbox, be sure to subscribe to my email list.
 As always, if you make this recipe, be sure to tag me on instagram and leave a comment below so I can see your creation!

-15 Minute Spicy Peanut Noodles
+Spicy Peanut Butter Noodles

 - 16 ounces brown rice noodles

-- 2 cloves garlic
+- 3 large cloves garlic or 4-5 small

-- 1 tbsp oil
+- 1 tablespoon oil

-- 1 tbsp rice vinegar
+- 1 tablespoon rice vinegar

-- 1 tbsp toasted sesame oil
+- 1 tablespoon toasted sesame oil

-- 1-2 tbsp sriracha
+- 1-2 tablespoons sriracha

-- 1 tbsp maple syrup or honey
+- 1-2 tablespoons maple syrup or honey

 - Optional: 2 tsp chili garlic sauce

 - Bring a large pot of water to a boil and cook noodles according to package instructions.